-We usually associate disinfectants such as chlorine with swimming baths, where it's used to kill off bacteria and other harmful microorganisms that could live in the pool.
+We usually associate disinfection in water treatment with things like chlorine in swimming pools.
+Chlorine is used to kill off bacteria and other harmful microorganisms that could live in the pool.
 However, it's just as crucial when it comes to making sure that your tap water is safe enough to drink.

 In this blog post, we'll explain how the process of disinfection works, what kinds of disinfectants can be used, and how you can be sure that your tap water is safe.